nuclia/nucliadb/proposals/records/3-migration-strategy.md

 All other migrations will target running python code against a knowledge box.

-All migrations will be provided in the folder `nucliadb/nucliadb/migrations/` and have a filename the follows the structure: `[migration name]_[sequence].py`.
-Where `sequence` is the order the migration should be run in.
-Example: `migrate_data_1.py`.
+All migrations will be provided in the `migrations` folder and have a filename that follows the structure: `[sequence]_[migration name].py`.
+Where `sequence` is the order the migration should be run in with zero padding.
+Example: `0001_migrate_data.py`.

 The migration framework manages the framework around iterating through all the knowledge boxes, tracking which ones finished succesfully so if there was a failure, it can be retried from